 Does the Presidential Election Affect Mortgage Rates?

-Wondering how the 2024 election year will affect mortgage rates?
+Wondering how the 2024 presidential election will affect mortgage rates?

 While you hear it often, the 2020 election cycle really was one of the most turbulent and challenging elections in recent history.
-There was heightened political attention from the national level all the way down to local elections.
-We can only anticipate similar in November 2024.
+Heightened political attention extended from the national level all the way down to local elections.
+We can only anticipate similar events in November 2024.

 But what does this uncertainty mean for mortgage rates?